sbg/sevenbridges-r/README.md

 - __Q__: Why I always get warning message when I use API R client?<br />
   __A__: It only exists in Rstudio, potentially a bug in Rstudio.
 To ignore it use `options(warn = -1)`

+- __Q__: I still have some problem
+  __A__: Please try use the latest package on github, at least update to your package on Bioconductor, that usually solved the most recent bugs.

 <hr>

 © Seven Bridges Genomics 2012 - 2016.
 Licensed under the MIT license.